programmerraja/MyBlog/content/notes/2024/AI.md

 ```
 - Lama we need to manully add INST and end tag with

+- **Llama Stack** was introduced to address the challenges of integrating Llama models into existing workflows.10 It provides a stable API and CLI, simplifying tasks like downloading models, inspecting their properties, and deploying them.11 Llama Stack also incorporates features like memory, RAG, and safety orchestration using multiple models. https://github.com/meta-llama/llama-stack
 ## GEMINI Notes
 - ultra
 - pro -> performance and speed